-The purpose of the organization is to fund, inspire, recruit, support, and train progressive, pro-choice Democratic women to increase the numbers of women in the electoral process and in elected and appointed positions.
+The Democratic Women's Caucus Political Action Committee was founded in 2004 in Bloomington, Monroe County, Indiana.
+The purpose of our organization is to fund, inspire, recruit, support, and train progressive, pro-choice Democratic women to increase the numbers of women in the electoral process and in elected and appointed positions.

-Source: The Center for Women in Politics www.cawp.rutgers.edu/
+Source: The Center for American Women in Politics www.cawp.rutgers.edu/